nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_response_codes.md

 <td>20007</td>
 <td>Negative</td>
 <td>Duplicate Message received</td>
 <td>Bundle with this message identifier has already been processed.
-A payload with this ITK3 MessageHeader identifier has already been received and processed by this recipient.</td>
+A Payload with this ITK3 MessageHeader identifier has already been received and processed by this recipient.</td>
 </tr>
 <tr>
 <td>20008</td>
 <td>Negative</td>
 <td>Duplicate Document received</td>
 <td>Bundle with this document identifier has already been processed.
-A payload with this document identifier has already been received and processed by this recipient.</td>
+A Payload with this document identifier has already been received and processed by this recipient.</td>
 </tr>
 <tr>
 <td>20009</td>